 Thetis U2F Security Key is an affordable one that you can grab off Amazon (you only need one key per person), but there are more expensive ones with more features.
 For example, the YubiKey NEO supports NFC so you can just tap it (good for smartphones and tablets).

 Note: Be careful when using Login Approvals, Code Generator, and U2F security keys.
-If you ever lose your second-step authenticator (i.e. your phone or U2F key), account recovery can be a nightmare.
+If you ever lose your second-step authenticator (i.e. your phone or U2F key), here’s how to recover your Facebook account login.

 More Tips for Avoiding Scams on the Web